‘This is an attack on HBCUs’: Bomb threats continue as FBI investigation hits six months

 During the first week of school, Howard University students got alerts for not one, but two bomb threats.

 “This is an attack on black scholars.
-This is an attack on HBCUs,” said Alecia Taylor, Howard University Junior.
+This is an attack on HBCUs,” said Alecia Taylor, a Howard University junior.

 Howard University has had 8 reported threats so far this year.

-“It’s just it takes a lot away from my academic experience and the fact that I am here and trying to enjoy life when all of this negative stuff happened,” said Carmen Thomas, Howard University Sophomore.
+“It’s just, it takes a lot away from my academic experience and the fact that I am here and trying to enjoy life when all of this negative stuff happened,” said Carmen Thomas, a Howard University sophomore.

 This is now the 2nd bomb threat at Howard this week!
 The FBI tells me it’s working with state/local agencies to “pursue leads and identify the individuals responsible for making these criminally and racially motivated threats of violence.”
 I’m working on a follow up story now. https://t.co/AugQgQPflg